Karina James-Wiltshire (Co-Chair of Governors)

 I currently have one child attending the Park Primary School and another joining in the next school year.
 In the time since joining the school my child’s experience, as well as my own as been fantastic.
 The ambition from the teaching staff seeking great outcomes for all in their classes is clear to see, and the enthusiasm with which it is undertaken is contagious.
 This has spurred me to join the governing team so that my own skills, previously as a data manager, and more recently as an early years music teacher might help to support the Federation.
 My hope is to contribute to continuing the brilliant education our children currently enjoy.

-Paul Dempsey (Associate Member)
+Paul Dempsey (Parent Governor)

 On returning to the UK having spent a number of years teaching English abroad I decided on a change of career and entered the financial services industry.
 I’ve worked on behalf of the financial regulator as well as within the banking, wealth management and insurance industries primarily within the Compliance and Risk function.
 I am currently employed as a Compliance & Risk Manager for an multi-national insurer.